-This digital programme, with exclusive online videos, texts, images and conversations, will be broadcast on the website of BBC Mundo and Hay Festival.
+This digital programme, with exclusive online videos, texts, images and conversations, was broadcasted on the website of BBC Mundo and Hay Festival.

-BBC Mundo will also offer in Arequipa two workshops on the journalistic model of the BBC and the role of digital media.
+BBC Mundo also offered in Arequipa two workshops on the journalistic model of the BBC and the role of digital media.

 The British Council is the UK’s international organisation for cultural relations and educational opportunities.
 We create friendly knowledge and understanding between the people of the UK and other countries.
 We do this by making a positive contribution to the UK and the countries we work with – changing lives by creating opportunities, building connections and engendering trust.

 The Hay Festival is part of a European Union network that highlights and celebrates the contribution made by women to the diversity and cultural heritage of Europe, as well as it takes on the issue of gender inequality by supporting women in the market from an intersectional perspective and by promoting a wide range of mobility actions, knowledge, tools, training activities and events.
 Click here for more information about Wom@rts